 Continued below ↓

 When Bill Lark took over as distillery manager in 1999, he brought along his friend Patrick Maguire, who had worked with him at Lark Distillery.
 Patrick is still with us today as Head Distiller, and after 20 years with the business is the driving force behind Sullivans Cove’s success.
-Between the three of them and a few others, Bill, Lynn and Pat refined the production processes of the distillery and were able to produce some very high quality single malt Tasmanian whiskies.
+Between the two of them and a few others, Bill and Pat refined the production processes of the distillery and were able to produce some very high quality single malt Tasmanian whiskies.

 The 600-odd casks produced between 1999-2003, known as the “HH” series, would go on to win several major awards, and really put Sullivans Cove on the map.
 But unfortunately that wasn’t until years later, and the business continued to struggle.
 In 2003, the second group of owners gave up, and sold the business again.
 But Patrick wasn’t done with Sullivans Cove, so he decided to buy the place himself, along with several other investors.